 Vddio0, Vddio1, Vddio2, Vddio3.
 Supply for I/O pins.
 See pinouts for specific I/O pin to Vddio mapping.
-Each Vddio must be tied to a valid operating voltage (1.71V to 5.5V), and must be less than or equal to V{DDA}.
+Each Vddio must be tied to a valid operating voltage (1.71 V to 5.5 V), and must be less than or equal to Vdda.
 If the I/O pins associated with Vddio0, Vddio2 or Vddio3 are not used then that Vddio should be tied to ground (Vssd or Vssa).

 XRES (and configurable XRES).
 External reset pin.
-Active low with internal pullup.
-In 48-pin SSOP parts, P1[2] is configured as XRES.
+Active low with internal pull-up.
+In 48-pin SSOP parts and 48-pin QFN parts, P1[2] may be configured as XRES.
 In all other parts the pin is configured as a GPIO.